 A detailed history of the club can be downloaded here (1.6 Mb).

 The two-bay boathouse and clubrooms, built in 1996, house a well-maintained modern fleet of 30 boats.
-There is a compact gym with an eight-station Universal Weight Unit, free weights and five Concept Rowing Ergos.
+There is a compact gym with an a weights unit, free weights and five Concept Rowing ergos.

 Child Safe Standards